Director, BioPharmaChem Ireland

 Encouraging apprenticeships in biopharma

-They have also championed the brand new, Laboratory Apprenticeship Programme, designed to encourage school leavers and mature students to consider a non-traditional apprenticeship within the sector, allowing them to ‘earn as they learn’.
+They have also championed the brand new, Laboratory Apprenticeship Programme.
+This designed to encourage school leavers and mature students to consider a non-traditional apprenticeship within the sector.
+In order to allow them to ‘earn as they learn’.
 The programme was launched in partnership with Tallaght Institute of Technology, supported by The Higher Educational Authority (HEA) and Solas last year.
 It opens up a vocational route into the sector, reflecting the German and Swiss models.
 In the view of BPCI, this will help greatly by expanding the existing talent pool.

 BPCI also promotes the BioPharmaChem Skillnet, which supports ongoing training and skill development within the sector, allowing companies to refine and develop their existing skills bases.